Porsche Formula E Team

-The Porsche Formula E Team, formally the TAGHeuer Porsche Formula E Team, is a German racing team that competes in Formula E, which is organized by the Fédération Internationale de l'Automobile (FIA).
-The team made its debut in the category at the 2019 Ad Diriyah ePrix, which started the 2019–20 season, and had their first race win at the 2022 Mexico City ePrix.
-Porsche's factory outfit took their first Formula E driver's championship at the 2024 London ePrix, with Pascal Wehrlein, and would go on to win the team's world championship and the manufacturer's world champion in the next season, wrapping up the titles at the 2025 London ePrix.
+The Porsche Formula E Team, formerly known as the TAG Heuer Porsche Formula E Team, is a German motorsport team that competes in Formula E, a championship organised by the Fédération Internationale de l'Automobile (FIA).
+The team made its debut in the series at the 2019 Ad Diriyah ePrix, which opened the 2019–2020 Formula E season.
+It achieved its first race victory at the 2022 Mexico City ePrix.
+Porsche's factory team secured its first Formula E Drivers' Championship at the 2024 London ePrix, with Pascal Wehrlein.
+The team also won the Teams' Championship and the Manufacturers' Championships in the 2025 season, with both titles being decided at the 2025 London ePrix.

 History

 The Spark SRT05e in a Porsche demo livery at the 2019 Rome ePrix.

-In July 2017, Porsche confirmed that they would leave the FIA World Endurance Championship at the end of the season in order to focus on their Formula E campaign, which was set to begin with the 2019–20 season.
-This meant that Porsche would be entering the series at the same time as the Mercedes-Benz EQ Formula E Team, though the latter already competed in the 2018–19 season through the affiliated HWA Racelab team.
+In July 2017, Porsche confirmed that it would leave the FIA World Endurance Championship at the end of the season in order to focus on their Formula E programme, which was set to begin in the 2019–2020 season.
+This decision meant that Porsche would enter Formula E concurrently with the Mercedes-Benz EQ Formula E Team, although the latter had already competed in the 2018–19 season via its affiliated team, HWA Racelab.

 Entering FE and achieving success in this category are the logical outcomes of our Mission E road car programme.
 The growing freedom for in-house technology developments makes FE attractive to us.
 For us, FE is the ultimate competitive environment for driving forward the development of high performance vehicles in areas such as environmental friendliness, efficiency and sustainability.